MyPiDrone/MyPiModule/README.md

 Parameters for functions and telemetry:

 (Change in /.mavinit.scr or /root/.mavinit.scr if necessary).
-•	mydelayinit: : 30 seconds delay to reboot or shutdown to allow for cancellation (cancel).
+•	mydelayinit: : 30 seconds delay to reboot or shutdown to allow cancel.
 •	myminremain : 10% (low battery remaining mark).
 •	myminvolt : 10V (battery low voltage mark).
-•	mytimebat : 5sec interval data mesurement of the battery.
+•	mytimebat : 5sec interval data mesurement of the battery voltage.
-•	mytimerc : 5sec interval data mesurement of the radio data.
+•	mytimerc : 5sec interval data mesurement of the radio channels.
 •	myrcvideo : channel to control video on / off, default 6.
 •	myrcwlan0 : channel to control the AP wifi on / off, default 8.
 •	myrcyaw and myrcroll : the two channels to control the shutdown or reboot, default 4 and 1.